Become a Licensed Skydiver

 What do we learn in the course?

 Static-line and AFF training begin with the ground school portion.
 It begins Saturday morning with video and lecture and culminates on Saturday afternoon with practical (hands-on demonstrations) and the first jump.
-The jump is made from approximately 3000 feet while the AFF is from 10,000 with a intructed Tandem. where the static-line automatically deploys the parachute once the jumper has cleared the aircraft.
+The S/L jump is made from approximately 3000 feet while the AFF is from 10,000 with a intructed Tandem. where the static-line automatically deploys the parachute once the jumper has cleared the aircraft.
 This is followed by a radio assisted canopy descent lasting about three minutes.
 AFF is from 10,000 feet above ground with an instructed Tandem.
 LSPC is a United States Parachute Association member Dropzone.
 This means that we follow the Basic Safety Requirements (BSRs) set forth by U.S.P.A and the FAA in the Skydivers Information Manual (SIM).

 Is it safe?